-Before the hotel closed, Grover had a place to live, food to eat, and activities to occupy him.
-Although his aunt would occasionally have to remind him about shaving and keeping his clothing presentable, had he been evaluated then, he might not have fully met the criteria for IDD.
-Despite low scores on at least two IQ tests (criterion A in DSM-5-TR), he was functioning pretty well in a highly, if informally, structured environment.
+Had Grover been evaluated before the hotel closed, he might not have fulfilled the criteria for ID.
+At that time he had a place to live, food to eat, and activities to occupy him.
+However, his aunt had to remind him about shaving and staying presentable.
+Despite low scores on at least two IQ tests (criterion A in DSM-5), he was functioning pretty well in a highly, if informally, structured environment.

-When his support system quite literally collapses, Grover cannot cope with the change.
-He doesn't make use of the resources available to others who have lost their homes.
-He is also unable to find work; only through the attentiveness and generosity of others does he manage even to eat-overall, a clear deficit of adaptive functioning (B).
-Of course, his condition has existed since early childhood (C).
-Therefore, despite an IQ that hovers in the low 70s, he seems impaired enough to warrant the diagnosis of IDD.
-Note that Grover comfortably matches the prototype for mild IDD.
+Once his support system quite literally collapsed, Grover could not cope with change.
+He didn't make use of the resources available to others who had lost their homes.
+He was also unable to find work; only through the generosity of others did he manage even to eat-a pretty clear deficit of adaptive functioning (B).
+Of course, his condition had existed since early childhood (C).
+Therefore, despite the fact that his IQ had hovered in the low 70s, he seemed impaired enough to warrant a diagnosis of ID.
+(Note that, as an alternative, Grover would also comfortably match the prototype for mild ID.)

-The differential diagnosis of IDD includes a variety of learning and communication disorders, which are presented later in this chapter.
-Major neurocognitive disorder in DSM-5-TR would have been diagnosed if Grover's cognitive issues represented a marked decline from a previous level of functioning.
-(NCD and IDD sometimes coexist, though they can be difficult to tease apart.)
-At his intellectual level, Grover might be diagnosed as having borderline intellectual functioning were it not for his obvious difficulties in coping with life.
+The differential diagnosis of ID includes a variety of learning and communication disorders, which are presented later in this chapter.
+Dementia, or major neurocognitive disorder in DSM-5, would have been diagnosed if Grover's problem with cognition had represented a marked decline from his previous level of functioning.
+(Dementia and ID sometimes coexist, though they can be difficult to discriminate.)
+At his IQ level, Grover might have been diagnosed as having borderline intellectual functioning had he not had such obvious difficulties in coping with life.

-Youngsters and adults with IDD often have associated mental disorders, which include attention-deficit/hyperactivity disorder and autism spectrum disorder; these conditions can exist concurrently.
+Youngsters and adults with ID often have associated mental disorders, which include attention-deficit/hyperactivity disorder and autism spectrum disorder; these conditions can be diagnosed concurrently.
 Mood and anxiety disorders are often present, though clinicians may not recognize them without adequate collateral information.
-Personality traits such as stubbornness are also sometimes noted.
-Patients with IDD may have physical conditions such as epilepsy and cerebral palsy.
-As they approach middle age, people with Down syndrome may be at special risk for developing major neurocognitive disorder due to Alzheimer's disease.
-Attempted (and completed) suicide is also a risk for some.

-Adding in his homelessness (and a GAF score of 45), Grover's diagnosis would be as follows:
+Personality traits such as stubbornness are also sometimes concomitant.
+Patients with ID may have physical conditions such as epilepsy and cerebral palsy.
+Patients with Down syndrome may be at special risk for developing major neurocognitive disorder due to Alzheimer's disease as they approach their 40s.
+Adding in his homelessness (and a GAF score of 45, Grover's diagnosis would be as follows: